ramshivomgaur/Elevate-Labs-Final-project/SilentType/SilentType/readME.txt

 This project is intended for learning and ethical use ONLY.

 DO NOT deploy or distribute this without clear permission from the system owner.
-Unauthorized use may be illegal and unethical.
+Unauthorised use may be illegal and unethical.